querkmachine/beeps.website/src/blog/drafts/a-newbies-guide-to-making-good-web-forms.md

 I'm also going to shout out [Adam Silver](https://adamsilver.io/) here—and his book _[Form Design Patterns](https://formdesignpatterns.com/)_—who I consider to basically be the foremost authority on this kind of thing.
 {% endcharacter %}

-## Keep it stupid simple
+## Keep it simple

-The absolute first principle of form design is to know that **nobody wants to be filling out a form**.
-A form is a barrier that's preventing them from reaching the information they're trying to get or the outcome they're trying to achieve.
+The absolute first principle of form design is to remember is that **nobody wants to be filling out a form**.
+A form is a barrier that's preventing people from reaching the information they're trying to get or the outcome they're trying to achieve.

 It may be a necessary evil, but it's still an evil.
-Forms are the ideal place to trim as much cruft as you possibly can.
+Forms are therefore the ideal place to trim as much cruft as you possibly can.

 If you don't need a piece of information, don't ask for it.
 If you don't need it right now, ask for it later in the user journey or as part of a supplementary flow seperate from collecting the things you need to know _immediately_.